formester/formester-site/content/blog/single-page-vs-multi-page-forms.md

   much debate about which provides a better user experience.
 However, the answer may not be so definitive.
 There are advantages and disadvantages to both.
   Deciding which is most appropriate depends on the context of your form.
-keywords: single page, multi page, single page vs multi page, single page form, multi page form
+keywords: single page, multi page, single page vs multi page, single page form, multi page form, single page form vs multi page form, single page vs multi page forms
 author: Piyush Singhania
 createdAt: 2022-05-15
-coverImg: /img/single-page-vs-multi__single-page-vs-multi-page-forms.png
+coverImg: /img/single-page-vs-multi-page-forms.png
 coverImgAlt: Cover image for the blog, "single page vs multi page form"
 featured: false
 published: true